TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Experiments

 \subsection{Anomaly Detection}

-For this task, we evaluate each model on a randomly selected subset of 1,000 samples from our dataset, where each sample consists of 128 observations containing the full set of KPIs.
-Results were adapted to ensure a 95\%–5\% ratio of normal to anomalous instances (including jamming), aligning with class distributions found in existing anomaly detection benchmarks such as UCR \cite{9537291}, and consistent with real-world distributions observed in telecommunications networks \cite{anomaly_duration_interarrival}.
-Next, for language and reasoning models, we distinguish between two evaluation cases: 1) Without context, where the model was presented with the time series and asked to determine if it is anomalous, and 2) With context, where the model was informed that the data is naturally erratic and can have ups and downs as an intrinsic behavior.
-As for the time series models, we consider both foundation models and popular time series architectures.
-For foundation models, the backbone is left frozen, and a classification head was used at the end to train for the anomaly detection task.
+For this task, we evaluate each model on a randomly selected subset of 1,000 samples from our dataset, balancing computational cost across multiple large models while maintaining representative and stable evaluation.
+Results were adapted to ensure a 80\%–20\% ratio of normal to anomalous instances, consistent with anomaly prevalence ranges used in established benchmarks~\cite{han2022adbench, xu2022anomaly}.
+For language and reasoning models, we evaluate two settings: (i) without context, where the model directly judges anomaly presence from the time series, and (ii) with context, where the model is informed that the data is naturally erratic and can have ups and downs as an intrinsic behavior.
+For time series models, we evaluate both foundation and standard architectures; in foundation models, the backbone is frozen and only a classification head is trained.
+For multi-modal models, we evaluate a Toto+Qwen-3-4B multi-modal time series LLM following an early-fusion design \cite{chameleonteam2025chameleonmixedmodalearlyfusionfoundation}, trained using LoRA.

 \textbf{Results Analysis.} As shown in Table \ref{tab:anomalydetection}, models like GPT-4.1 and o4-mini exhibit a strong bias toward false positives (i.e., predicting normal samples as anomalous) when no contextual information is provided.
 Other language models display similar tendencies, though the bias is a bit less severe.
 This behavior stems from the inherent characteristics of our dataset: abrupt fluctuations are common in observational data, leading models to misinterpret erratic but normal behavior as anomalous.
 To illustrate this challenge, we provide a failure case shared across all evaluated models in Fig. \ref{fig:failurecase}.
 As shown, an increase in TX\_Bytes, a typical pattern observed during streaming applications, triggers a false positive anomaly prediction, irrespective of the behavior of other channels.
-This highlights the difficulty these models face in handling naturally abrupt, yet normal, behaviors that are prevalent in practical engineering scenarios.
+This highlights the difficulty these models face in handling naturally abrupt, yet normal, behaviors that are prevalent in practical observability scenarios.